- This event has passed.

 His Eminence Gyalwa Dokhampa: Retreat on Tara: The Wish-Fulfilling Buddha

-To receive such blessings, we need to accumulate benefit by purifying our karmic actions through formal practices and observing a spiritual life.
-With the teaching and guidance of His Eminence Gyalwa Dokhampa, our practice of Green Tara will be accomplished with greater wisdom; henceforth, our activities will work for the greater good.
+We hope that with the teaching and guidance of His Eminence Gyalwa Dokhampa, our practice of Green Tara will be accomplished with greater wisdom; henceforth, our activities will work for the greater good of all.

 For Green Tara practice, it is recommended that you bring the following for offerings;